winterForestStump/application_project/README.md

 - [X] Check the evaluating metrics of the model (accuracy, precision, recall, F1-score) to measure effectiveness
 - [X] Conduct test experiments with balanced data
 - [X] Train the model with pictures without signs and no-trucks pictures
-- [ ] Fine-tune the model if necessary